Florida prosecutors knew Epstein raped teenage girls 2 years before cutting deal, transcript shows

 When she brought over a 23-year-old friend, Epstein told her that the friend was too old.
 Over time, the teen brought six friends from her high school over to Epstein’s home, including a 14-year-old girl, the detective said.

 The teen, who likened herself to Hollywood Madame Heidi Fleiss to detectives, explained that the girls understood what they were getting into.
-She received $200 every time she brought over a friend and a rental car paid by Epstein.
+She received $200 every time she brought over a friend.

 “The more you did, the more money you made,” the detective said the teen told him.
 “She explained that there was going to be a massage or some possible touching, and you would have to provide the massage either topless or naked.”